zuccha/smw-code/uberasm/custom_status_bar/docs/markdown/compatibility.md

 ## SA-1

-CSB has not been made compatible with SA-1 yet.
+CSB is compatible with SA-1 yet.

 ## KevinM's Retry System